mmkim1210/GeneticsMakie.jl/docs/src/examples/gtf.md

 !!! tip "Gene names"
     Make sure to use the correct gene name in case the gene cannot be found.
-    Gene names can be looked up in databases such as [GeneCards](https://www.genecards.org/).
+    The latest gene names can be looked up in databases such as [GeneCards](https://www.genecards.org/).